- Chart

 Strengths

-- Diverse product portfolio across multiple high-growth therapeutic areas.
+- Diverse product portfolio across multiple therapeutic areas.

 Weaknesses

-- Intense competition from larger and smaller medical device manufacturers.
+- Intense competition from both large and small medical device companies.

 Opportunities